App version: 0.1.0

 Personal Loan Application Process

 Applying for personal loans is usually a pretty easy process, especially in today’s digital world.
-You’ll be asked to provide basic demographic information, such as your name, birth date and address, as well as financial information such as your employment history and income.
-In some cases, you may be able to obtain preapproval for personal loans without a hard credit check, but the vast majority of lenders will check your credit score in order to ensure you’re eligible and to determine your interest rate.Recommended: What Are Your Residency Relocation Loan Options?
+You’ll be asked to provide basic demographic information, such as your name, date of birth, home address, as well as financial information, such as your employment history and income.
+In some cases, you may be able to obtain preapproval for personal loans without a hard credit check.
+This can help you check your rate and loan offers without any obligation to apply.
+Applying for a prequalified loan offer, however, will typically involve a hard credit check that can hurt your credit score.Recommended: What Are Your Residency Relocation Loan Options?

 3 Tips for Qualifying for a Personal Loan

-Your credit history matters when it comes to qualifying for a personal loan (and getting the best deal once you do), so improving your credit score before applying can be helpful if you have the means to do so.
+Your credit history matters when it comes to qualifying for a personal loan (and getting the best deal once you do), so building your credit before applying can be helpful if you have the means to do so.

-Your debt-to-income ratio is another major factor lenders use when qualifying you for a loan, so if you’re able to pay off some existing debts before applying, that could help, too — and may have the additional benefit of also boosting your credit score.
+Your debt-to-income ratio (DTI) is another factor lenders use when qualifying you for a loan, so if you’re able to pay off some existing debts before applying, that could help, too.Recommended: How Many Personal Loans Can You Have at Once?

 Alternatives to Personal Loans